 There is an urgent need to provide children with the necessary skills to achieve their full potential so that they may contribute to a productive and fair society.
 Thus, compulsory education must ensure that those who finish school have the cognitive and non-cognitive skills necessary to be successful in contemporary societies.
 However, to be successful is not just a matter of meeting the skills requirements of labour markets.
 If non-cognitive skills are in dire need today, this is not just because creativity is needed for knowledge-intensive jobs.
-Many of humanity's current concerns, from climate change and trade, to the effects of the pandemic, social exclusion and the advancement.

-of science, require that people be educated to understand, engage and have the right skills to approach problems collaboratively, from their respective domains of activity.
+Many of humanity's current concerns, from climate change and trade, to the effects of the pandemic, social exclusion and the advancement of science, require that people be educated to understand, engage and have the right skills to approach problems collaboratively, from their respective domains of activity.
 Education must develop skills that are not exhausted in the cognitive field.
 We need to educate people who can work with others in search of solutions to complex problems that cannot be solved with just one type of knowledge.
 Solving complex problems requires an interdisciplinary approach and for this, intra- and interpersonal skills, such as teamwork, the ability to communicate ideas and the ability to listen to others are essential, so empathy is vital.
-Building these skills requires quality education and lifelong learning (OECD, 2019b; Reimers, 2020).
+Building these skills requires quality education and lifelong learning (OECD, 2019b; Reimers.
+2020).

 Nonetheless, the question of skills formation and distribution should never be reduced to a technical issue of achieving a perfect match between the educational supply of skills and the demands of labour markets.
 Questions of skill should never be considered independently of questions of equity and ethics.
-This is because

-Improving equity in education must be a high priority for all countries; equity in education goes handin-hand with quality and efficiency. education should always serve human flourishing, but it is also because economic arrangements that neglect the question of equity can never be sustainable.
-Equity in education means that personal or social circumstances, such as gender, SES, ethnicity, migrant background, age, special needs or place of residence, do not hinder the achievement of their educational potential and that all people reach at least a minimum skill level.
+This is because education should always serve human flourishing, but it is also because economic arrangements that neglect the question of equity can never be sustainable.
+Equity in education means that personal or social circumstances, such as gender, SES, ethnicity, migrant background, age, special needs or place of residence, do not hinder the achievement of their educational potential and that all people reach at least a minimum skill level of skills.